- Home

 4. Consider your shoes

-Back pain can be traced to plenty of sources, but one thing you might not have considered is the impact of shoes.
+Back pain can be traced to many sources, but one thing you might not have considered is the impact of shoes.
 However, research shows that footwear choices can contribute to back pain in several ways.

 Generally speaking, experts advise avoiding shoes that are too tight, loose, unsupportive, or uncomfortable in any way.

-Unsupportive shoes or shoes that place too much pressure on one area of the foot can cause spine misalignment – leading to muscle stiffness and neck and back pain.
-Thin soles increase the impact of your feet hitting the ground; and shoes that don’t fit properly can cause you to walk unnaturally, alter your body’s alignment, and increase the risk of pain.
+Unsupportive shoes or those that place too much pressure on one area of the foot can cause spine misalignment, leading to muscle stiffness and neck and back pain.
+Thin soles increase the impact of your feet hitting the ground, and shoes that don’t fit properly can cause you to walk unnaturally, alter your body’s alignment, and increase the risk of pain.

-While shoes with a low heel are generally better for your back, experts recommend not going too low.
+While low-heeled shoes are generally better for your back, experts recommend not going too low.
 This is because flats, flip-flops, and other zero-arch shoes that mimic walking barefoot can cause your pelvis to rotate differently and increase the likelihood of back pain.

 Research shows that properly designed shoes with cushioning and arch support are best for back pain.
 Prescription shoes made specifically for the wearer may be particularly beneficial.
 In this study, when patients wore prescription shoe orthotics for six weeks, their back pain significantly improved.